-Indicator Statement Target Statement Jan 1 2016 - Dec 31 2021: Industry Participants: -Not to exceed 110% of the combined cumulative coniferous AAC for the 6 year period Percentage of total Allowable Annual Cut (AAC) charged to licensee tenure holders or BCTS Participants during the term of the SFMP. -Not to exceed 110% of the combined cumulative deciduous AAC for the 6 year period during the term of the er wir.
-BCTS Participant: -Not to exceed 110% of the combined cumulative coniferous commitment offered for sale for the 6 year period -Not to exceed 110% of the combined cumulative deciduous commitment offered for sale for the 6 year period SFM Objective: No decrease in the LTH in the DFA Linkage to FSJPPR: N/A
+Indicator Statement Target Statement Jan 1 2016 - Dec 31 2021: Industry Participants: -Not to exceed 110% of the combined cumulative coniferous AAC for the 6 year period Percentage of total Allowable Annual Cut (AAC) charged to licensee tenure holders or BCTS Participants during the term of the -Not to exceed 110% of the combined cumulative deciduous AAC for the 6 year period SFMP.
+BCTS Participant: -Not to exceed 110% of the combined cumulative coniferous commitment offered for sale for the 6 year period -Not to exceed 110% of the combined cumulative deciduous commitment offered for sale for the 6 year period SFM Objective: No decrease in the LTHL in the DFA Linkage to FSJPPR: N/A

-None, however the actual volume permissible to be harvested may be adjusted through time if additional licenses are awarded to Participants to address past undercuts, or changes made by the Chief Forester to the approved AAC for the TSA .
+None, however the actual volume permissible to be harvested may be adjusted through time if additional licenses are awarded to Participants to address past undercuts, or changes made by the Chief Forester to the approved AAC for the TSA.